 International Medical Corps has operated inside Syria since 2008, first supporting Iraqi refugees and vulnerable local populations.
-We later expanded our work to respond to the needs of those caught up elsewhere in the conflict, which has claimed hundreds of thousands of lives and sparked the largest population exodus since World War II, with 6.6 million displaced inside Syria and another 5.5 million seeking refuge in neighbouring countries.
+We later expanded our work to respond to the needs of those caught up elsewhere in the conflict, which has claimed hundreds of thousands of lives and sparked the largest population exodus since World War II, with 6.6 million displaced inside Syria and another 5.5 million refugees in neighbouring countries.

 On the front lines, International Medical Corps has been helping those displaced in and around Damascus since the start of the conflict.
 We later expanded our work to respond to the needs of those caught up elsewhere in the conflict.

 Simultaneously, we continue to support tens of thousands of the 5.6 million Syrians who have sought refuge in neighbouring countries, including Lebanon, Iraq and Jordan.
 In addition, when the door briefly opened for refugees to enter Europe, International Medical Corps was there to assist them as they landed on Greek island beaches following oft-perilous journeys across the Mediterranean.

 With operations based in Damascus, in 2020 International Medical Corps:

 - Performed 210,026 primary healthcare consultations, including 25,588 (15.2%) of those for children below 5 years of age